vijavenka/PlaywrightTest/README.md

 # PlaywrightTest
 Playwright UI &amp; API automation

+# Pre-requiste
+1. Clone the PlaywrightTest repository on your system
+2. Install the npm dependencies npm ci

 # Design pattern: POM
 # Easy Maintenance:
   In web automation, everything depends on the DOM tree and selectors.
 The page object model makes maintenance easier even if there is a change in the DOM tree and selectors we don’t have to modify everywhere.